 6. Pneumatic Scissors Tables Work Positioning

 Pneumatic lifts are popular due to their inability to leak fluid and their use of common shop air supply to power the lifts.
 These lifts are to ergonomically position large unit or palletized loads (usually under three tons) to minimize repetitive and harmful bending and lifting of excessive loads.
 Common applications are pallet build-up or break-down stations, end of conveyor stations, and assembly lines.

 7. Mechanical Scissors Tables

-Mechanical scissors lifts are often specified when accuracy and repeatability are critical, when loads must be held in raised positions for extended periods of time, or when used in ?clean room? environments.
-There are a variety of mechanical actuator designs which can be used and are sized according to capacity, speed, and duty.
+Mechanical scissors lifts are often specified when accuracy and repeatability are critical, when loads must be held in raised positions for extended periods of time, or when used in ‘clean room’ environments.
+There are a variety of mechanical actuator designs which use and size according to capacity, speed, and duty.

-Heavy-duty lift tables (between 4 ton and 40-ton capacities) are comprised of single or multiple scissors mechanisms working in unison to transfer or position heavy unit or wheeled loads.
-These lifts use hydraulic or mechanical actuators and are commonly used in assembly lines, loading docks, mills, foundries, or other processes where heavy loads are common.
+Heavy-duty lift tables (between 4 ton and 40-ton capacities) comprise of single or multiple scissors mechanisms working in unison to transfer or position heavy unit loads.
+These lifts use hydraulic or mechanical actuators and are in assembly lines, loading docks, mills, foundries, or other processes where heavy loads are common.

 9. High Travel Scissors Tables

 High travel lift tables (normally between 5 and 15 feet of travel) utilize one or more single-high scissors mechanisms to raise a wide range of weights and types of loads.
 These lifts require larger shop floor ?footprints? to store the longer legs needed for high travel applications, and common applications include personnel work platforms, mezzanine access, conveyor lines, or other processes where large changes in elevation are necessary.

 10. Multiple Stage Scissors Lift Tables